 If your doctors recommend radiotherapy, they will be able to give you advice on likely side-effects and how they can be managed.
 Most side-effects are only temporary.

-Although Ramsay do not provide radiotherapy on-site at their hospitals, we will work with your doctors to ensure you get it in a local unit and that your care is as seamless as possible.
+Although Ramsay do not provide radiotherapy on-site at their hospitals (apart from Springfield Hospital), we will work with your doctors to ensure you get it in a local unit and that your care is as seamless as possible.
 Your doctors will talk to you about whether you need radiotherapy and where this part of your treatment can be delivered.